tobyli/Screen2Vec/README.md

 ```
 where -m flags the model to test, -v the model version (4 is standard), and -n the number of predictors used in predictions

+## Other files

+The following files are used in the testing infrastructure of our baseline models:
+- for_baselines.py
+- modeltester_baseline.py
+- write_baseline_models.py
+- write_baseline_models_for_prediction.py

 ## Reference

 > Toby Jia-Jun Li*, Lindsay Popowski*, Tom M. Mitchell, and Brad A. Myers.